 Ms. Wolf presented on plans for the FY 21 budget.
 Per Pupil Funding (PPF) will be flat, with the potential for further reduction depending on the State’s finances.
 The draft budget has been reviewed with the Finance committee.
 Included in the Budget are rainy day funds for technology ($683,000) and Mt.
 Zion renovations ($63,000).
 Ms. Wolf also noted that with cuts to PPF and NCS’ needs, there could be mounting deficits in each of the next 4 years based on current expense models.

 With respect to Harlem facilities, Ms. Wolf led a discussion regarding Mt.
 Zion as temporary space.
 A discussion ensued re: potential deal structure.
 A discussion also ensued re: an expansion of programming space at 691 St. Nicholas by locating office space and the gym outside of the Building.
 With respect to Mt.
-Zion, a made by Mr. Hamilton and seconded by Ms. Kavanaugh to provide Ms. Soussloff and Ms. Wolf with the authority to negotiate a sublease with Education Unlimited Lyceum Charter School (the current tenant at Mt.
+Zion, a motion made by Mr. Hamilton and seconded by Ms. Kavanaugh to provide Ms. Soussloff and Ms. Wolf with the authority to negotiate a sublease with Education Unlimited Lyceum Charter School (the current tenant at Mt.
 Zion- “EULCS”) to sublet a floor at Mt.
 Zion for up to 25% of EULCS’ $750,000 rent for this coming school year.
 The motion was approved, with Mr. Schneider recusing himself from the discussion and the vote as he is legal counsel for EULCS.
 With respect to a long-term lease at Mt.
 Zion, the current proposed terms are a 30 year term at $550,000 per year in rent, with 10% increases every 5 years.
 The lease will be a triple net lease.
 A discussion ensued re: negotiating a better rent (e.g. $450,000 per year), credits for renovations performed by NCS and an ability to modify rent terms if PPF does not increase or is reduced.

 With respect to the current Sublease for 691 St. Nicholas, a discussion ensued re: the current sublease rent schedule, which was inadvertently light on rent (a discount in the 2019-20 school year was applied throughout the entirety of the Term).
 A motion was made by Mr. Hamilton and seconded by Mr. Hughes to amend the Sublease to reflect the proper rent schedule as per the budget prepared by CSBM.
 The motion was unanimously approved, with Mr. Schneider recusing himself as a Trustee on the FONCS Board.